Got Talent España: Season 2 (2017)

 On 23 April 2016, Telecinco renewed the series for another season.
 On 27 July 2016, it was announced that publicist and media personality Risto Mejide would be a judge on the second season.
-It was later confirmed that Mejide would be replacing Jesús Vázquez.
+It was later confirmed that Mejide would be replacing Jesús Vázquez, while Edurne, Hache and Vázquez all returned.
 The series premiered on 21 January 2017.
 On 22 March 2017, rock and roll dancer Antonio Garrido "El Tekila" won the season finale.
 The dancer Samuel Martí Pérez was runner-up.
 There were also participations from Algeria, Argentina and Cuba.